 My bed design with its recycled pallet wood Hydro-driver is easier and quicker to construct and without any of the heavy lifting that this little girl and her family have had to do.
 No building a one metre high mound of soil for starters (I realise this may be a requirement of the design due to heavy afternoon / early evening tropical showers).

 My pallet wood Hydro-drivers are only in the soil for 7 months from early April to late September.
 Using the rope handles they are easily pulled out of the soil and stored under a tarpaulin for the winter and the bed is then seeded with a green manure to over winter.

 History – how did the ‘Pallet wood Hydro-drivers‘ idea start?

 Basically the germ of an idea started when I thought that the furrow between two parallel rows of potatoes was a waste of space.
 If I could insert a wooden partition between the two ridges and then heap the soil either side of this wooden partition, I wouldn’t have to spend time earthing them up.
 They would have a deeper section of soil in which to grow and only one sides worth of exposed potatoes would need earthing up rather than two.
 The cheapest (free) and most readily available wood to me was pallets.

-Its was only once I started experimenting with this soil-against-a-wooden-box way of creating planting beds and was getting more robust growth that I started to realise it had a long list of advantages over the more traditional existing approaches.
+Its was only once I started experimenting with this soil-against-a-leaky-trough way of creating planting beds and got more robust growth from my heavy clay soil that I started to realise it had a long list of advantages over the more traditional existing approaches.

-With this design you are effectively getting a planting bed with three zones of differing moisture profiles.
 Wolf Spiders love these pallet dividers for some reason.
-I’m not sure if this is benificial or not.
+I’m not sure if this is beneficial or not.
 Do wolf spiders eat caterpillars?
-Every time I walk past them I see at least a couple scurry back under the stones.
+Every time I walk past them I see at least a couple scurry back under the stones in the dividers.